How we’re responding to the COVID-19 virus Read More

 The dining table is perhaps the place where the closest alliances are kept.
 New residents are often paired with a fellow resident ambassador to eat with and introduce other residents.
 Sharing a delicious meal often creates the closest and dearest friends.

-Ideally, residing at an assisted living community provides the benefits of those who need help in some aspects in daily life, but also offers the social benefits that increase the number of their days.
+Ideally, residing at an assisted living community provides the benefits of those who need help in some aspects of daily life, but also offers the social benefits that increase the number of their days.